mrtnnrdlnd/hrgraphsign/README.md

 Predicts, according to the article, Which employees will change others’ behavior

-Measures how connected connections an employee has.
+Measures how connected connections a person has.

 Note: Implementation is vague